tejasbg19/VSDIAT_Advanced_Physical_Design_Using_Skywater130nm_PDK/README.md

 We can verify weather the cloning was sucessful or not using `ls -ltr` to list the contents of openlane directory.
+Now we need to copy the magic tech files from pdks directory to our vsdstcelldesign directory to avoid giving the complete address of tech file every time we use `magic -T` command to view the layout.open `
+         ```bash